In December 2018, a Clackamas County Circuit Court ruled Happy Valley improperly withdrew from Parks District.

 NCPRD Community Conversations

 The City of Happy Valley is seeking to withdraw from the North Clackamas Parks & Recreation District.
-NCPRD held two public meetings in mid-December for people who live in the District (Happy Valley, Milwaukie and unincorporated areas of North Clackamas County) and wanted to learn how this could affect them.
-View the presentation.
+NCPRD held four public meetings in December 2018 and January 2019 for people who live in the District (Happy Valley, Milwaukie and unincorporated areas of North Clackamas County) and wanted to learn how this could affect them.
+View the latest presentation.

 Read NCPRD’s letter to residents about the meetings.

 In June 2017, the Happy Valley City Council took action to withdraw from NCPRD and to provide their own parks and recreation services to Happy Valley residents.
 However, the City did not follow appropriate state law in withdrawing from the District.
 This legal question is in the process of being resolved in court.

 On Dec.
 13, the Circuit Court ruled that the City of Happy Valley improperly withdrew from the District.
 The City and District are scheduled to report to the Court Thursday, Dec.
 21 before next steps are determined.
 Read the court ruling.